JetBrains/teamcity-documentation/topics/net.md

 * Ability to run the project in a Docker container with our [Docker Wrapper](docker-wrapper.md) extension

 Consider the following notes before migrating:
-* The .NET runner uses x64 run platform by default.
-If the x64 version is not available, it will use x86.
-To force using x86 even when x64 is present, you can set the respective [system property](configuring-build-parameters.md) in the build configuration or add the `/p:Platform=x86` command-line parameter in the build step's settings.
+* The .NET runner uses x86 run platform by default.
+If the x86 version is not available, it will use x64.
 * The .NET runner provides code coverage only for [dotCover](jetbrains-dotcover.md).
 * Mono is not supported with this runner.